crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- quick search needs to work
+- quick search needs to workc
+- refresh when files change
 - refactor file navigator
-  - watch only files that are expanded
   - allow for pc files to be renamed
   - moving files / folders
   - context menu